 - paint your pantry white to brighten up the space (if you have no lighting)

-- add lighting if it is really dim
+- add lighting if it is dim

 Label Your Bins

 As you start to place items back into the pantry, consider labeling your bins.
-This will keep you, but mostly others, from placing items anywhere.
-Click here –> for custom labels for jars and other pantry storage containers.

-Make it a no-excuses zone.
 When you are done with your pantry, go over it with family members.
-Show them where things go and don’t go.

 The Reveal